How to Hold the Pick

 (Hold on loosely, but don’t let go.)

-The “proper” way to hold the pick is often one of the first question a learner has when beginning to play the guitar.
+The “proper” way to hold the pick is often one of the first questions a learner has when beginning to play the guitar.

 Although it’s important to consider correct technique, it’s not really good to worry about it too much, either.
 If worrying about the proper way to hold the pick is holding you back, just move on for now.
 You can always come back and revisit these instructions from time-to-time.